Cloud Integration

 bash

-rclone sync images/ gs://px-gcs-bucket/images/rclone supports AWS, GCP, Azure natively, and DigitalOcean via the S3 backend (since DO Spaces is S3 API-compatible).
+rclone sync images/ gs://px-gcs-my-bucket/images/rclone supports AWS, GCP, Azure natively, and DigitalOcean via the S3 backend (since DO Spaces is S3 API-compatible).

 Why This Approach Works